AppsFlyerSDK/segment-appsflyer-ios/README.md

 ```
 Use the strict mode SDK to completely remove IDFA collection functionality and AdSupport framework dependencies (for example, when developing apps for kids).

-2. Run `pod isntall` in the project directory
+2. Run `pod install` in the project directory

 ### Carthage